krzys9876/simple_xlsx_writer/README.md

 So I decided to write my own *xlsx* export for two reasons:

 First and foremost, the two existing engines I use (*openpyxl*, *xlsxwriter*) available in *pandas* do not store large files efficiently.
-The problem is when I must load large number of records, sometimes beyond Excel limit (2^20 = 1048576) and then send it over email
-(this is quite often the easies way to share data...).
+The problem is when I must load large number of records, sometimes beyond Excel limit (2^20 = 1048576) and then send it over email or Teams (this is quite often the easies way to share data...).
 The files get way too big.

 Secondly, I just want to understand *xlsx* internals and use the simples possible code to handle files.
 As a side effect, it is simpler and faster than using some other libraries.

 As a simple benchmark consider a sample file of 700+k records and 18 columns.
 Standard *pandas* creates files of about **40**MB.
 The simple_xls_writer's file is as small as **8**MB which makes it more *email friendly*.

 (Of course when saving modified file it gets much bigger but that's not the point).